Fairfield County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, police reports, or any other documentation that challenges the basis for the suspension.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or photos from the scene.

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds sufficient evidence to support the suspension, your license will remain suspended for the applicable period.
+• Suspension Upheld: If the hearing officer finds that the SCDMV had sufficient grounds to suspend your license, the suspension will remain in effect.

-• Suspension Overturned: If the hearing officer finds that the SCDMV did not have sufficient grounds for the suspension, your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that the SCDMV did not have sufficient grounds, your license will be reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific conditions (e.g., to work, school, or medical appointments).
+• Restricted/Hardship License: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain conditions.

 Hardship/Restricted License in South Carolina